Joining CSC as a new employer

 Contributing to a PSSap or PSSap Ancillary account

-PSSap and PSSap Ancillary accounts can only accept contributions from outside eligible Commonwealth or ACT Government employment when a customer has completed at least 12 continuous months of eligible employment.
-Your new employee is able to check if their PSSap or PSSap Ancillary account has met this requirement by logging into their online services account.
+PSSap and PSSap Ancillary accounts can only accept contributions from outside eligible Commonwealth or ACT Government employment when a members has completed at least 12 continuous months of eligible employment.

 You must pay contributions to a PSSap or PSSap Ancillary account using a SuperStream compliant method.
 There’s no restriction for PSSap to receive your contributions – see the ATO’s Super Fund Lookup – but some clearing house providers may not have updated their services to reflect this.
 You should ask them to remove the restriction on PSSap so you can send us your contributions.